veerman/EtherDeltaAnalysis/README.md

 ## Why did I build this?

 I was curious as to which tokens showed the most genuine interest based on the total ETH committed to the EtherDelta contract.
 I was also curious if the current market price accurately reflected the price when compared to a balanced market.
+It's possible this project will become a Chrome Extension if there is interest.

 ## Why a bookmarklet?
 It's a simple and unobtrusive way to modify an existing page using JavaScript.
 [More information on bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet).